Who Is Timothée Chalamet?

 'Hostiles,' 'Beautiful Boy,' 'The King'

-In 2018 Chalamet appeared in Hostiles — sharing the screen with Bale and Rosamund Pike — as a French immigrant cavalry soldier in the Old West.
-For his role in Beautiful Boy (2018) with Steve Carell, Chalamet lost 20 pounds to play a meth addict.
-He then portrayed Henry V in The King (2019), based on William Shakespeare's "Henriad" plays.
+In 2018 Chalamet appeared in Hostiles as a French immigrant cavalry soldier in the Old West, alongside Bale and Rosamund Pike, and lost 20 pounds to play a meth addict in Beautiful Boy, with Steve Carell.
+The following year he portrayed Henry V in The King, based on William Shakespeare's "Henriad" plays, before reuniting with Gerwig for Little Women.

 #MeToo, Time's Up and Woody Allen